ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_net8/how-to-2.md

 ---

 ### Objective
 In this section you will learn how to implement and use custom benchmarks using the **System.Diagnostics.Stopwatch** class.
-This is useful, if you want to measure the performance of your custom code.
+This is useful if you want to measure the performance of your custom code.

 ### Application
 Start by cloning the sample [application](https://github.com/dawidborycki/Arm64.Performance.DotNet/):